-At Vespers yesterday afternoon the psalms of Saturday were sung under a single antiphon.
+At Vespers yesterday afternoon the psalms of Saturday were sung under the single antiphon Alleluia.
 The Office hymn was Ad regias Agni dapes.
 After the collect of the Sunday commemorations were sung of te preceding Office of St. Pius V and of St. John before the Latin Gate.
 The Commemoration of the Cross was omitted due to the double feasts.
-At Compline Te lucis was sung with the Paschaltide Doxology and the Dominical preces were sung.
+At Compline Te lucis was sung with the Paschaltide Doxology and the Dominical preces were omitted.

 At Mattins the invitatory and hymn are sung as previous Sundays of Paschaltide.
 In the first nocturn the lessons are the Incipit of the Epistle of St. James.
 In the second nocturn the lessons are taken from the Treatise of St. Cyprian on the boon of patience.
 In the third nocturn the homily is from St. Augustine.
 At Lauds the Sunday psalms are sung under a single antiphon, Alleluia.
 After the collect of the Sunday a commemoration is sung of St. John before the Latin Gate.
-The Commemoration of the Cross is sung.
+The Commemoration of the Cross is omitted.

 At the Hours the hymns have the Paschaltide Doxology, the psalms are sung under a single antiphon consisting of a triple Alleluia.
 At Prime the Dominical psalms are sung (Pss.
 117, 118i & 118ii).
 The Dominical preces are omitted because of the commemoration of the greater double feast.

 Mass is sung after Terce.
 The Gloria is sung, the second collect is of St. John before the Latin Gate.
 There is no third collect.
-The Creed is sung and the preface is of Paschaltide and the last Gospel is from the Mass of St. John before the Latin Gate.
+The Creed is sung, the preface is of Paschaltide and the last Gospel is from the Mass of St. John before the Latin Gate.

 Vespers are of the Sunday.
-The Sunday psalms are sung under a single antiphon.
+The Sunday psalms are sung under the single antiphon, Alleluia.
 The Office hymn is Ad regias Agni dapes.
 After the collect of the Sunday commemorations are sung of the following feast of St. Stanislaus and of St. John before the Latin Gate.
-The Commemoration of the Cross is sung.
-At Compline the Dominical preces are sung.
+The Commemoration of the Cross is omitted as are the Dominical preces at Compline.

 Art: Jerome Nadal